kodecocodes/swift-algorithm-club/LRU Cache/Readme.md

 }
 ```

-Each time, when we `set`, the cache size maybe already full.
+#### Purging the cache

+When the cahce is full, a purge must take place starting with the least recently used element.
 In this case, we need to `remove` the lowest priority node.
-The operation is like this.
+The operation is like this:

 ```swift
 private func remove(_ key: KeyType) {